PaulNWms/SurfingWithStyleHugo/content/notes/computer/microsoft/azure/region/_index.md

 Each region is in a [Paired Region](/notes/computer/microsoft/azure/region/paired-region).

-Each region contains 3 or more [Availability Zones](/notes/computer/microsoft/azure/region/availability-zones).
+Each region contains 3 or more [Azure Availability Zones](/notes/computer/microsoft/azure/region/azure-availability-zones).

 ---